open-mpi/ompi/docs/faq/general-tuning.rst

 How do I tell Open MPI to use processor and/or memory affinity?
 ---------------------------------------------------------------

-Open MPI will, by default, enable processor and memory affinty when not running in an oversubscribed environment (i.e., when the number of MPI processes are less than or equal two the number of processors available).
+Open MPI will, by default, enable processor and memory affinity when not running in an oversubscribed environment (i.e., when the number of MPI processes are less than or equal two the number of processors available).